mckenzie-mm/nordic-frontend/README.md

 The cart uses localstorage as state management is not available on server side rendered pages.
 The cart is a Nextjs implementation of Steve Griffith's javascript cart (https://www.youtube.com/watch?v=oXtCOiG-7_A).

-Screenshots of the website are given below:
+Screenshots of the website are given below.

+Mark Mackenzie

+June 2025

 <kbd>![alt text](https://github.com/mckenzie-mm/nordic-frontend/blob/main/images-readme/11.png?)<kbd>